Boost Your Brain Waves: 6 Brain Training Therapies for ADHD

 How It Works CES sends low-energy electrical current — from a small, handheld device powered by batteries — to the skin and scalp muscles.
 The current changes electrical patterns in the brain.
 “I see two types of patterns in my patients with ADHD,” says Brown.
 “Many parts of the brain are sluggish, while some parts aren’t turned on at all.
 Other parts are hyperactive.
 The current balances them all out.”

 One of Brown’s patients had ADHD, significant mood swings, and learning disabilities.
 He was rough with kids at school, and he had no friends.
-He also had a porn addiction.
+He also had a problem with pornography.
 The teen was taking large amounts of Adderall.
 Brown tried several therapies and reduced his medication dosage.
 Nothing seemed to help.
 Finally, he prescribed cranial stimulation.
 “In a couple of weeks, the teen was a different person,” explains Brown.
-“He made friends at school, gave up his addiction, and has a clear career path.”
+“He made friends at school, gave up pornography, and has a clear career path.”

 How to Get Started Two companies, Fisher Wallace Laboratories and Alpha-Stim, make cranial electrotherapy stimulators.
 The low-voltage stimulation is delivered via electrodes or clips attached to a person’s earlobes.
 Professionals recommend that patients use the device for 20 minutes a day, until you see signs of improvement.